Eye HealthLifestyle Topics

 November is Diabetic Eye Disease Awareness Month, and the American Academy of Ophthalmology along with EyeCare America, a public service program of the Foundation of the American Academy of Ophthalmology, want people to know that a simple eye exam can help prevent unnecessary vision loss caused by diabetes.
 To that end, EyeCare America and thousands of volunteer ophthalmologists throughout the U.S. and Puerto Rico are providing eye exams at no out-of-pocket cost to people age 65 and older.
 The organization and its volunteers are encouraging people to go to www.eyecareamerica.org to see if they are eligible for a free eye exam in their area.

 Diabetic retinopathy is caused by changes in the blood vessels of the retina.
-In some people with diabetic retinopathy, blood vessels may swell and leak fluid.
+In some people with diabetic retinopathy, blood vessels may swell and leak fluid, which can cause problems like macular edema.
 In others, abnormal new blood vessels grow on the surface of the retina.

 The only way to diagnose and treat diabetic retinopathy is through an eye exam with an ophthalmologist, an eye medical doctor.
 In its early stages, diabetic retinopathy usually has no warning signs.
 Over time, however, the vision blurs and everyday tasks become more difficult, and once lost, vision does not usually return.
 Left untreated the disease can lead to blindness.
 In fact, the World Health Organization estimates that after 15 years of diabetes, approximately 2 percent of people become blind, and about 10 percent develop severe visual impairment.